Trump’s COVID-19 travel ban: What to do if you booked a flight to Europe on Delta, AA, or United

 The contradictory directives and lack of specifics have left airlines—already reeling from the coronavirus outbreak that has spread to 125 countries–scrambling to respond to customers who were either planning to travel to Europe or are currently in Europe and need to get back to the United States.

-So what should you do if you’re were planning a trip to Europe?
+So what should you do if you were planning a trip to Europe?
 We reached out to the major airlines (United, American, and Delta) about their policies.
 Here’s what they told us:

 United Airlines